-Level 3 Code of Conduct offenses are acts against a person(s) or property which indirectly endanger the health of safety or others in the school.
+Level 3 Code of Conduct offenses are acts against a person(s) or property which directly or indirectly endanger the health of safety or others in the school.
 These offenses always result in the short term removal of the student from the school environment because of the severe nature of the offense.
 Response options may include combinations of interventions, resolutions, and discipline.
 Some examples of response options may include but are not limited to: in school suspension, out of school suspension, and/or denial of bus privileges combined with intervention.
 Staff should use responses in a graduated fashion.
 Out of school suspensions should include a conference with parent and student the morning the student returns to school at the end of the suspension.

 Level 4 Code of Conduct offenses are acts against a person(s) or property which may directly or indirectly endanger the health or safety of others.
-These offenses always result in administrative action, possible notification of appropriate law enforcement authorities, and immediate removal of the student from school.
-The school will make a recommendation to the district hearing officer for an administrative hearing to determine next steps.
+These offenses always result in administrative action, -possible-notification of appropriate law enforcement authorities, and immediate removal of the student from school, including up to a ten day out of school suspension, or a possible school VLP placement.
+The school will may make a recommendation to the district hearing officer for an administrative hearing to determine next steps.
 In the case of Level IV violations, response options at the school level are limited due to the seriousness of the violation and the direct or indirect endangerment to the health and safety of others.
-Level IV behaviors may be recommended for an expulsion hearing before the Board of Education.
+Level IV behaviors may be recommended for an expulsion hearing before the Board of Education following a district level administrative hearing.
+Serious vs. minor injury can be a distinction between level 3 and level 4 violations.